symfony/symfony-docs/form/without_class.rst

 .. _form-option-constraints:

-But if the form is not mapped to an object and you instead want to retrieve a array of your submitted data, how can you add constraints to the data of your form?
+But if the form is not mapped to an object and you instead want to retrieve an array of your submitted data, how can you add constraints to the data of your form?